uclaacm/website/src/components/Events/EventArchive/eventData.md

 | `trackPicture`     | `string`   | *optional* |
 | `description`      | `string`   | *optional* |

+`committee`:
+- like a tag, is a filterable attribute

 `trackPicture`:
 - file location

+`description`:
+- track description unused if not a track

 The events array contains 1 or more objects
 Each event in the array can have the following properties: